 How to Get There:

-The easiest way to reach Sumba is to take a flight from Bali.
+The easiest way to reach Sumba is to fly from Bali.
 There are daily flights from Bali (DPS) to Sumba’s two airports: Tambolaka Airport (TMC) in West Sumba and Waingapu Airport (WGP) in East Sumba.
 The flight duration is 1 hr 25 min (DPS-TMC) and 1 hr 45 min (DPS-WGP).

 West Sumba or East Sumba?